 Upon Arrival in Iceland

-The Iceland bus is a dependable means of transport, in spite its limitations in speed and suppleness during stops in the camping terrain.
+The bus in Iceland is a dependable means of transport, in spite of its limitations in speed and is flexible concerning the stops made near the camp site.
 It will be our main means of transport.
-However, we will also be able to use 4x4 vehicles easily to access tracks in the centre of the Island, notably in the reserve of Fjallabak.
+However, we will also be able to use 4x4 vehicles easily to access tracks in the centre of the Island, notably in the Fjallabak Nature Reserve.

-Please not that disagreeable weather in Iceland is quite common: rain, wind, cold fair, and even fog is common.
-It will be necessary to dress well and to follow the list of clothing requirements that will be given to you, and have a good state of mind despite the fickleness in the weather!
+Please note that disagreeable weather in Iceland is quite common: rain, wind, cold temperatures and even fog are common.
+It will be necessary to dress well and to follow the list of clothing requirements that will be given to you, and be aware of the changeability of the weather!

-Zxpeditions will begin in the region south of Iceland.
+The expeditions will start from the southern part of Iceland.
 Numerous walking excursions will be organized in order to better conduct our expeditions on scientific journalism.

 - © OSI : Julien Beaugheon/Celine Giroir

-Three consecutive days of camping will be organized in the reserve of Fjallabak, at Landmannalaugar, and either a full day or half-day of hiking will be organized (the hiking routes are for hikers of all levels).
+Three consecutive days of camping will be organized in the Fjallabak Nature Reserve, at Landmannalaugar, and either a full day or half-day of hiking will be organized (the hiking routes are for hikers of all levels).

-Our itinerary will take us to the national park of Skaftafell as well as to the little city of Vik so that we can discover the geological beauties of the Orgues Basaltiques, towering cliffs, as well as superb and impressive glaciers.
+Our itinerary will take us to the Skaftafell National Park, as well as to the small village of Vik, allowing us discover the geological beauties of the Basalt Columns, towering cliffs, as well as some superb and impressive glaciers.

-When you return from the expedition, you and your friends will be able to give some tutorials, thanks to video-projection from the youth hostel in Reykjavik, the fruits of your journalistic labour in English.
+When you return from the expedition and thanks to video-projection from the youth hostel in Reykjavik, you and your friends will be able to give some tutorials, discussing the fruits of your journalistic labour in English.
 The youth hostel is a place where many people of different nationalities meet!

-Your mission, if you choose to accept : will be to undertake an investigation, using scientific journalism, on glaciers, rocks, volcanoes, water and climate change, and you will be contributing to the advancement of the educational research program Research Program Collaborate with scientific organizations.
+Your mission, should you choose to accept it: to undertake an investigation, using scientific journalism, on glaciers, rocks, volcanoes, water and climate change, and you will be contributing to the advancement of the educational research program Research Program Collaborate with scientific organizations.
 Actively take part in participative science research programs.
 All this is possible with our plankton discovery sailing expedition.
 GEOCLIM.